 White Hangers – Amazon

 Gosh, I can’t believe the nursery is finallyyyy done.
 Now it’s just waiting these last 4 weeks for little Miss Evelyn Rose to make her appearance.
-There were so, so many projects we did ourselves in this room and I promise to share tutorials on all of them over the coming weeks.

-What do you think??
+There were so many farmhouse nursery ideas we did ourselves in this room!
 Do you love the nursery as much as I do?
 Anything you would have done differently?

 Wishing you a joyful day!